 1. As an individual organization possessing one Federal Employer Identification Number (FEIN).

 2. As the parent/holding company of multiple organizations with one FEIN for all subsidiaries.
-The parent/holding company must register with all employees working for that parent/holding company.
+The parent/holding company must register with all eligible employees working for that parent/holding company.

 3. Subsidiaries of a parent/holding organization may register separately if each subsidiary organization possesses a separate FEIN.
 If the organization has multiple facilities, branches, factories, offices or stores, all locations must be included in the survey if they operate under the same FEIN.